DHTMLX/docs-suite/docs/grid/configuration.md

 ## Selection

-dhtmlxGrid includes the selection feature that allows highlighting Grid elements depending on the chosen mode.
+DHTMLX Grid includes the selection feature that allows highlighting Grid elements depending on the chosen mode.
 The [selection](grid/api/grid_selection_config.md) property enables selection in a grid.
 It can take three values:

 <table>
 	<tbody>